RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/order-history/README.md

-# @regardsoss/news
+# @regardsoss/order-history

 ## Description

 This module is a dynamic configurable module for the configurable interfaces.
 This module is used to display the history of user orders (carts)content and -internally- to show all users history in administration interface.
-Please Note that this module must be instantiated once to enable the order cart history functionnality in regards user interface.
-Although it is not forbidden, instantiating it more than once seems meaningless.

 ## Module structure